jeffersonfparil/poolgen/README.md

 - *Column 6*:       base qualities encoded as the `10 ^ -((ascii value of the character - 33) / 10)`
 - *Columns 7 - 3n*: coverages, reads, and base qualities of *n* pools (3 columns per pool).

+### Variant call format (vcf)

+Canonical variant calling or genotype data format for individual samples.
+The [`vcf2sync`](#vcf2sync) utility is expected to work with vcf versions 4.2 and 4.3.
+See [VCFv4.2](https://samtools.github.io/hts-specs/VCFv4.2.pdf) and [VCFv4.3](https://samtools.github.io/hts-specs/VCFv4.3.pdf) for details in the format specifications.
 ### Sync

 An extension of [popoolation2's](https://academic.oup.com/bioinformatics/article/27/24/3435/306737) sync or synchronised pileup file format, which includes a header line prepended by '#' showing the names of each column including the names of each pool.
 Additional header line/s and comments prepended with '#' may be added anywhere within the file.